kusambhagat/ecommerce-rfm-customer-segmentation/README.md

 # E-Commerce Customer Segmentation (RFM Analysis)

 Segmenting customers of a UK online retailer using RFM (Recency, Frequency, Monetary) analysis to support targeted marketing and budget allocation.
+- Raw data: `data/data.zip` (unzip to get the CSV used in the SQL scripts)

 ![Dashboard](images/E_Com_Dashboard.jpg)